-It is recommended for students to obtain a set of brushes and a palette for their own personal use.
+It is recommended for students who plan on painting a significant amount to obtain a set of brushes and a palette for their own personal use.
 When shopping for brushes, get a variety of sizes and shapes, preferably in a Synthetic/Taklon style hair or something good for acrylic and watercolor.
 Consider also getting a brush bag to keep your brushes in; it helps them last longer!
 The higher quality you can go for, the better they will act and longer they will last if taken care of properly.